How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 • Earthy

-This allows air to circulate more freely through the nasal passages, helping you detect subtler scents.
+Allows air to circulate through nasal passages, revealing subtler scents.

 • More fruit